Mary Fox Legacy Project Society

 Legacy Project Residency Program Endowment Fund

 In an effort to help the potters of tomorrow, the Mary Fox Legacy Project will run an Artist in Residence program following her passing.
-Artists will be offered a two-year residency opportunity (with an option to extend for a third year) to develop their skills and experience life as a studio potter in an integrated studio, gallery and home in Ladysmith, British Columbia.
-The artist in residence will benefit from accommodation, full access to the pottery studio, and use of the gallery to sell their work.
+Artists will be offered a two-year residency opportunity (with an option to extend for a third year) to develop their skills and experience life as a studio potter in an integrated studio and, gallery in Ladysmith, British Columbia.
+The artist in residence will benefit from full access to the pottery studio and use of the gallery to sell their work.
 Resident artists will be responsible for their supplies, utility costs, and keeping the pottery open to the public, while other building and maintenance costs will be borne by the project.
+As noted above, we hope to be able to offer the artist in residence the benefit of housing in Ladysmith, should we reach our fundraising goals.

 We have set up an endowment fund to help build the project.
-These funds are through the Vancouver Foundation and the Craft Council of B.C. so that when you donate you can receive a tax receipt.
+These funds are through the Vancouver Foundation and the Craft Council of B.C., so that when you donate you can receive a tax receipt.
 The principal from this fund can never be touched but the money made from investments ensures longevity and security.
 We also encourage you to consider leaving a percentage of your estate to the Mary Fox Legacy Project Society so that we can raise enough funds to support this project well into the future.
 Thank you for considering being a part of this exciting and important project to help young potters on their creative path.
-Help the potters of tomorrow and donate to the endowment fund by clicking the button below.
+Help the potters of tomorrow, Please consider donating to the endowment fund by clicking the button below.

 To learn more about the beginnings of the Legacy Project click here or to purchase “My Life as a Potter” click here.